 Its nearest competitor is arguably Pont L’Eveque, a very pungent soft cheese made from cow’s milk, while Livarot is incredibly powerful in flavor and aroma, with notes of black truffle.
 Lastly, Neufchatel is widely loved for its more subtle flavor – a soft, crumbly, mold-ripened cheese that dates back to the 6th century.
-This cheese is often made in the shape of a heart and is a contemporary favorite for topping wedding cheesecakes.
+This cheese is often made in a heart’s shape and is a contemporary favorite for topping wedding cheesecakes.

 The world’s most famous tapestry is housed at this fascinating museum, which includes an excellent exhibition on the tapestry’s creation, its remarkable history, and its conservation.
 Divided into 58 scenes briefly captured in almost-readable Latin, the main narrative fills the center of the canvas, while religious allegories and depictions of daily life in the 11th century unfold along the borders.

 Most of Bayeux’s spectacular Norman Gothic cathedral dates from the 13th century, though the crypt, the arches of the nave and lower portions of the entrance towers are 11th-century Romanesque.
 The central tower was added in the 15th century; the copper dome dates from the 1860s.

 Using well-chosen photos, personal accounts, dioramas, and wartime objects, this unique museum offers a very intelligent and thoughtful introduction to WWII in Normandy.
 A 25-minute film on the Battle of Normandy is screened daily.

 Eternally popular with wealthy Parisians, chic Deauville has been a luxury playground every since it was founded by Napoleon III’s half-brother, the Duke of Morny, in 1861.
 Exclusive and expensive, it’s packed with designer boutiques, deluxe hotels, and public gardens of impossible beauty and tranquility.